parthtr9/cse15l-lab-reports/Lab_Report3.md

 ---

 2. Find by content:
+> It is useful for finding files with a certain word in them.

 For `/technical/911report` searching for carry-on:
+`find /Users/parth/Desktop/docsearch/technical/911report -name "*txt" -exec grep -Hi carry-on {} \;`
 ```
 parth@Parths-MacBook-Air technical % cd 911report
 parth@Parths-MacBook-Air 911report % pwd